Nothing says Central Texas hill country quite like a majestic live oak. These trees have a special place in properties throughout Austin.

 Many people like to trim live oaks during the dormant season, from late fall to early spring.
 During this time, the tree’s energy is focused on its roots rather than on producing leaves and flowers, which makes it more tolerant of trimming.
 Trimming during the growing season can lead to more stress on the tree and can also lead to an increase in new growth, which will require more frequent trimmings.

 There isn’t really a best time to trim oaks, but there is definitely a worst time: spring.
 Springtime pruning puts your live oaks at risk of contracting Oak Wilt, an insect-borne disease that’s wiped-out thousands of beautiful oaks in Central Texas.
-You should NOT trim live oaks from February through June.
+You should NOT trim live oaks after mid February through July.
 The trees start growing like gangbusters during these spring/summer months, and their pungent sap can attract disease-carrying beetles from miles around.
-Only trim July through January to prevent the risk of Oak Wilt.
+Only trim July through middle of February to prevent the risk of Oak Wilt.

 In addition, to proper timing, always disinfect your tools and properly seal all wounds after trimming/pruning.
 This helps prevent cross-contamination and infection.